 Although not directly covered by the Ethical Standards Framework, Board members have a responsibility to ensure that staff have confidence in the fairness and impartiality of procedures for registering and dealing with their concerns and interests.
-The Public Interest Disclosure Act 1998 gives legal protection to employees who raise certain matters or concerns, known as 'qualifying' disclosures', without fear of reprisal.
-As a Board member, you should ensure that your public body has a whistleblowing policy and appropriate procedures in place.
-This will allow staff to raise concerns on a range of issues such as fraud, health and safety etc. without having to go through the normal management structure.
-Audit Scotland has published guidance on employers' and employees' responsibilities in relation to whistleblowing.
+The Public Interest Disclosure Act 1998 gives legal protection to employees who raise certain matters or concerns, known as 'qualifying disclosures', without fear of reprisal.
+Confidentiality requirements do not apply to protected whistleblowing disclosures made to the prescribed persons and bodies as identified in statute.